HappyZombies/HappyZombies.github.io/src/posts/blogs/custom-node-js-errors.md

 });

 ```
-And the added benefit is not just for unit tests, but can be used for conditional logic in our code too.
+And the added benefit is not just for unit tests but can be used for conditional logic in our code too.
 ```js
 const { NotFoundError } = require('../errors');
 const { findUserById } = require('../index')